Capeo/AIReproducibility/iSuc-PseOpt/Code/README.txt

-This is a reimplementation of the method proposed in "iSuc-PseOpt: Identifying lysine succinylation sites in proteins by incorporating sequence-coupling effects into pseudo components and optimizing imbalanced training dataset".
-It was created with the purpose of reproducing the results reported in that paper.

 To execute the reproduction attempt, run "Main.m".
-The first six lines of "Main.m" defines arguments for the reproduction attempt, and may need to be edited.
+The first six lines of "Main.m" defines arguments for the reproduction attempt, and may need to be changed.

-The Random Forest implementation was downloaded from https://code.google.com/archive/p/randomforest-matlab/
+An implementation of the Random Forest method is required.
+The implementation used in the original experiment and this reproduction was downloaded from https://code.google.com/archive/p/randomforest-matlab/

-Contact: odd.cappelen@gmail.com